michael-wall/site-page-scraper/sitePageLinkCrawler_README.md

 - companyId: The companyId of the Virtual Instance that the Site resides in.
 - siteId: The siteId of the Site to be crawled.
+- validateLinksOnPages: Whether to validate the links on the pages, boolean so "true" or "false".
+Enabling this will increase the runtime.
+- relativeUrlPrefix: The base URL used when validating relative URLs e.g. https://mw.com
+- publicLayoutUrlPrefix: The base URL used when accessing the Public Pages of the Site e.g. https://mw.com/web/intranet
-- layoutUrlPrefix: The base URL used when accessing the Site e.g. http://mw.com:8080/group/intranet
+- privateLayoutUrlPrefix: The base URL used when accessing the Private Pages of the Site e.g. https://mw.com/group/intranet
 - emailAddress: The email address of the user to log in as.
 See 'Crawler User Account' section.
 - emailAddressEnc: The encrypted email address of the user.
 See 'Crawler User Account' section.
 - passwordEnc: The encrypted password of the user.
 See 'Crawler User Account' section.